r2d4/llb/README.md

 The buildkit frontend image can be found at `ghcr.io/r2d4/llb:1.0.3`.

+For an implementation, see the [dacc](https://github.com/r2d4/dacc) project on GitHub.

+## Self-hosted compiler
+The frontend is now compiled with [dacc](https://github.com/r2d4/dacc).
+You can see the build definition in [build/src/main.ts](build/src/main.ts).

 ### Motivation
 The Buildkit Gateway service can be difficult to access for languages other than Go.
 It requires compiling a series of protobuf and gRPC infrastructure that's currently only written in Go.